richchapler/AzureSolutionsDocumentation/docs/wip/SQL_Administration.md

   - **Database Snapshots** (per-database)
     - If you’ve created a snapshot for a specific user database, it may appear here as well.

-Below is a simplified exercise demonstrating how to create a new SQL Server database using both the SSMS graphical interface and T-SQL commands.

 ------------------------- -------------------------